raymcdermott/url-redirector/README.md

 The non regex options are provided for the people who are more comfortable with simple options rather than the more magical regexes.

+### Is it possible to use this application as a reverse proxy?

+No. That's another, much more complex use case.

 ## License